S3-working-group/s3-practical-guide/src/organizing-work/coordinator-role.md

 ## Coordinator (Role)

-The coordinator is accountable for **coordinating a circle's collaboration**, and is **selected by the circle for a limited term.**
+A person in the role of a coordinator is accountable for **coordinating a circle's operations** and is **selected for a limited term.**

-Responsibilities:

-- project management
-- task assignment
-- stewarding delveopment of the circle
-- supporting circle members in
-    - keeping agreements
-    - personal development
-    - developing artful participation
-    - understanding S3 principles and patterns
+The coordinator may be selected by the circle itslef or a superset circle.

+The coordinator role is an optional pattern for coordination of a cicle's work.

+Coordinators may collaborate to syncronize work across multiple domains.